aprin418/JavaScript-Pacman/reflections.md

 - [x] Do you have any blockers?

 1. Completed most of the framework
-2. try to finish win/lose conditions
+2. Try to finish win/lose conditions
-3. the win/lose conditions
+3. The win/lose conditions

 # Wednesday